Birmingham Municipal Bank: Steady growth

-By the end of its first decade, the structure and operation of the Bank had been firmly established and the 1930s were a period of steady expansion in branches.
+By the end of its first decade, the structure and operation of the bank had been firmly established and the 1930s were a period of steady expansion in branches.
 By 1930 there were 51 branches, of which 12 were part time; by the onset of the Second World War the number had increased to 63, with only three being part time.
 The growth in business necessitated a larger head office and a new building was opened in Broad Street in 1933.
-The Birmingham Corporation (General Powers) Act, 1929 gave the Bank authority to negotiate with adjoining local authorities in order to open branches outside the city and this could often prove contentious – as with Sutton Coldfield in 1935.
-The first branch outside the City boundaries was in Oldbury in 1931 and as well as Sutton Coldfield in 1936, branches in Halesowen and Rubery were proposed after agreement with the relevant local authority.
+The Birmingham Corporation (General Powers) Act 1929 (20 & 21 Geo.
+5. c. xxxviii) gave the bank authority to negotiate with adjoining local authorities in order to open branches outside the city and this could often prove contentious – as with Sutton Coldfield in 1935, where the Sutton Coldfield council were concerned it was a first step towards annexation of their borough by Birmingham.
+The first branch outside the city boundaries was in Oldbury in 1931 and as well as Sutton Coldfield in 1936, branches in Halesowen and Rubery were proposed after agreement with the relevant local authority.

 Geographical growth after the War was modest.
 There were 72 branches in 1970 compared with 68 in 1950.
-What did help was a relaxation in some of the restrictions imposed on the Bank: the limit on deposit size was raised to £2,000 in 1946 and to £3,000 in 1952.
+What did help was a relaxation in some of the restrictions imposed on the bank: the limit on deposit size was raised to £2,000 in 1946 and to £3,000 in 1952.
 New types of accounts were introduced in 1957 to attract depositors and respond to the challenge from the building societies.
 A wider range of functions was introduced from the 1960s, for instance the provision of foreign exchange in 1965.
-In 1967, the Bank took its first step away from its roots as a savings and housing bank with the introduction of a Cheque Account facility.
+In 1967, the bank took its first step away from its roots as a savings and housing bank with the introduction of a cheque account facility.

-The 1970s saw increasing co-operation with the traditional Trustee Savings Banks which was eventually to end the Birmingham Municipal Bank's existence as an independent entity.
+The 1970s saw increasing co-operation with the traditional trustee savings banks which was eventually to end the Birmingham Municipal Bank's existence as an independent entity.
 The association was first driven by the introduction of computerisation.
-In 1972, the Bank joined the West Midlands and South Wales Computer Consortium of the Trustee Savings Banks.
+In 1972, the bank joined the West Midlands and South Wales Computer Consortium of the Trustee Savings Banks.
 Six TSBs were already members of this consortium, and the addition of the Birmingham increased the number of branches to be linked to a new computer centre from 107 to 178.
 However, an even closer relationship was precipitated by the Page Committee to Review National Savings.